Simprints/Android-Simprints-ID/face/README.md

 ### MockFaceDetector

 This is a mock detector that always return true and wait a bit (200ms) before returning a face with an empty template.

+## RankOne

+RankOne is the SDK of choice for face recognition - after we did some extensive testing with lots of other providers.
+RankOne gives an SDK to copy to inside Simprints.
+It lives inside the [face module](src/main/java/io/rankone/rocsdk/embedded).

+RankOne files are split in 3 places:
+- assets - this is where the license should stay
+- jniLibs - these is ROC C code compiled
+- io/rankone/rocsdk/embedded - this is where the ROC API stays and we can make the bridge between Kotlin and C code